 Esarp

-Square scarf, usually silk, in many patterns and designs which is a fashion statement in countries like Turkey that is draped around the head and neck.
+A square scarf, usually silk, in many patterns and designs is a fashion statement in countries like Turkey that is draped around the head and neck.

 Gele

-Large head tie worn mostly by women in Western Africa in bright in colors and festively designed that is wrapped around the head.
+A large head tie, worn mostly by women in Western Africa, is brightly colored and festively designed and is wrapped around the head.

 Ghunghat